ABC - Wilmington

 Each year in June, members of America's Boating Club - Wilmington (both power and sail, and even folks with no boat will drive to some land-based activities) get together and cruise for one week to various destinations around the Chesapeake Bay.
 The cruise usually includes marina, stays along with raft-ups and on the hook nights.
 This caters to everyone's favorites, and makes sure we all get some shore leave!
 Dinners are a mix of ashore in a restaurant, or potluck style.

-2024 ABC - Wilmington Annual Cruise - Saturday, June 1 to Sunday, June 9
+2025 ABC - Wilmington Annual Cruise - Saturday, June 7 to Sunday, June 15

-Sunset on anchor
+Sunset on anchor Dinghy Raftup

-The 2024 ABCW Cruise Committee has laid out an itinerary that is based on 2023 cruise questionnaire feedback.
+The 2025 ABCW Cruise Committee has laid out an itinerary that is based on 2024 cruise questionnaire feedback.
 The cruise will be shorter in overall distance; we have two stops of two days; and we have reduced the trip by one day as well.

 Here are some details:

-6/1.
-Commander's Kickoff.
+6/7 Mystery Book Event (Optional) and Commander's Kickoff.
 North Point Marina

-6/9.
-Return to Rock Hall MD
+6/15 Return to Rock Hall, MD

 The following is a recap of our 2024 annual cruise: